 Additional parking is available at several wide turnouts along the state forest highway network.

 Parking for southern end of State Forest Highway is available at a wide turnout located along State Forest Highway approx. 0.25 miles north of intersection with Beaver Meadow Road.

 State Forest Highway is gated on both ends.
 Gates are closed during spring mud season to protect the road from damage but gates are usually opened by mid-May.
 Bikes and horses are not allowed on the road when the gates are closed.

 Downer State Forest contains 705 acres divided into two blocks that are connected by a gravel state forest highway.
 The road allows visitors to view a large portion of the forest and also serves as a through road connecting Downer Road with Beaver Meadow Road in Norwich.
 Recreation in the forest consists primarily of dispersed recreational activities such as hunting, snowmobiling, and cross-country skiing.
-Horseback and mountain bike riding are allowed on the state forest highway.
+Horseback riding and bicycling are allowed on the state forest highway.